How to Build Your First Surfboard

 The Small Wave Design has the following positive characteristics.

-1. Catches waves as easy as a long long board.
+1. Catches waves almost as easy as the longest, long boards.

-2. Turns more than twice as easy as a long board.
+2. Turns more than twice as fast and easy as a long board.

-3. Goes from turning to planing faster than a long board.
+3. Goes from turning to planing faster than a long board, with less footwork.

 4. Is well suited to waves which are too small for a thruster.